ajodeh-juma/bixcop-2021-python/README.md

 A FASTQ file containing 10000 records.
 It is a sample of genomic reads from a tomato plant.
 Use the command ```wget``` to download the file [here](https://github.com/ajodeh-juma/bixcop-2021-python/raw/main/data/test/tomatosample.fq).
-For development purposes or if you fail to get step 4 working, a trimmed FASTQ file is also provided: http://www.bioinformatics.nl/courses/BIF-30806/docs/trimmedsample.fq
+For development purposes or if you fail to get step 4 working, a trimmed FASTQ file is also provided [here](https://github.com/ajodeh-juma/bixcop-2021-python/raw/main/data/test/trimmedsample.fq)

 **Output**.
 The output of your script should look like this: